A regularity result for the free boundary compressible Euler equations of a liquid

 from where we obtain

 Therefore, the improved regularity in Section~\ref{sec06} can also be carried out using the above Hardy-type inequality.
-In Section~\ref{sec07}, the improved curl estimates hold for any $\gamma >1$.
-Consequently, we conclude the proof of the a~priori bound in Proposition~\ref{Lapriori} and thus completing the proof of Theorem~\ref{T01}.
+In Section~\ref{sec07}, the improved curl estimates hold for $\gamma >1$.
+Consequently, we conclude the proof of Proposition~\ref{Lapriori} and thus completing the proof of Theorem~\ref{T01}.